 The Group generally offers its customers 24-month assurance type warranties for charging equipment sold to its customers.
-Management estimates the amount of the provision for warranty claims and its classification as current based on historical information.
-As at December 31, 2022, this provision had a carrying amount of ε 273 thousand (December 31, 2021: ε nil).
+Management estimates the amount of the projected costs to repair or replace items under warranties if identified.
+These estimates are based on historical claims incurred to date and the estimate of costs of future claims.
+Therefore, the provision for warranty claims and its classification as current or non-current is based on historical information.
+As at December 31, 2023, this provision had a carrying amount of €290 thousand (December 31, 2022; €273 thousand).